-\citet{Molyneux+19}, also using a SDSS sample, found that extreme ionized outflows, characterized by components with FWHM (Full Width at Half Maximum) $> 1000$ \kms, are more likely to be associated with compact radio sources. \citet{Molyneux+19} main result has been analyzed more thoroughly using detailed spatially resolved data by \citet{Jarvis+19}, who investigated a sample of 10 type-2 AGN at $z < 0.2$, classified as radio-quiet, using high-resolution radio imaging and spatially resolved \oiii\ ionized gas kinematics that revealed outflows.
+\citet{Molyneux+19}, who also used an SDSS sample, found that extreme ionized outflows, characterized by components with a full width at half maximum (FWHM) greater than $ 1000$ \kms, are more likely to be associated with compact radio sources.
+The main result of \citet{Molyneux+19} has been analyzed more thoroughly using detailed spatially resolved data by \citet{Jarvis+19}, who investigated a sample of ten type-2 AGNs at $z < 0.2$ classified as radio-quiet using high-resolution radio imaging and spatially resolved \oiii\ ionized gas kinematics that revealed outflows.
 They found that radio jets are the primary source of radio emission for most objects in the sample \citep[also see][] {Silpa+22, Njeri+25}.
 The radio jets were associated with increased turbulence and outflowing gas, demonstrating an interaction between the ionized gas and the jets.
-Based on these findings, they suggested that compact radio jets could interact with the ISM and drive outflows in radio-quiet AGN.
-Indeed, several other studies have been suggesting that compact, moderate power, radio jets may have an important role in AGN feedback \citep[e.g.][]{Villar+14, Villar+21,Venturi+21,Girdhar+22,Ramos-Almeida+22,Ayubinia+23,Audibert+23,Morganti+23,Girdhar+24,Roy+24,Audibert+25}.
+Based on these findings, they suggested that compact radio jets could interact with the ISM and drive outflows in radio-quiet AGNs.
+Indeed, several other studies have suggested that compact, moderate power radio jets may have an important role in AGN feedback \citep[e.g.,][]{Villar+14, Villar+21,Venturi+21,Girdhar+22,Ramos-Almeida+22,Ayubinia+23,Audibert+23,Morganti+23,Girdhar+24,Roy+24,Audibert+25}.

-Most of these studies were conducted at low redshift, but the peak of black hole growth (and hence the space density of radiatively efficient AGN) and star formation occurs at cosmic noon \citep[$z\sim2$;][]{Madau+14}.
-However, there are relatively few studies exploring the connection between radio emission and outflows in this redshift range. \citet{Nesvadba+17} analyzed a sample of 33 powerful (radio power larger than 10$^{26}$ W Hz$^{-1}$) radio galaxies with $z$ > 2, using data from SINFONI (Spectrograph for INtegral Field Observations in the Near Infrared) and VLA (Very Large Array).
-Their study revealed several correlations between the properties of the ionized gas and the radio jets, including a clear alignment between the jet and gas axes, as well as a strong correlation between the gas kinetic energy and the power of the radio source.
-In a single-object study, \citet{Cresci+23}, studying a quasar at $z=1.59$, found that a low-luminosity radio jet produces an expanding bubble, from which an extended outflow emerges.
+Most of these studies were conducted at low redshift, but the peak of black hole growth (and hence the space density of radiatively efficient AGNs) and star formation occurs at cosmic noon \citep[$z\sim2$;][]{Madau+14}.
+However, there are relatively few studies exploring the connection between radio emission and outflows in this redshift range. \citet{Nesvadba+17} analyzed a sample of 33 powerful (radio power larger than 10$^{26}$ W Hz$^{-1}$) radio galaxies with $z$ > 2 using data from the Spectrograph for INtegral Field Observations in the Near Infrared (SINFONI) and the Very Large Array (VLA).
+Their study revealed several correlations between the properties of the ionized gas and the radio jets, including a clear alignment between the jet and gas axes as well as a strong correlation between the gas kinetic energy and the power of the radio source.
+In a single-object study, \citet{Cresci+23}, studying a quasar at $z=1.59$, found that a low-luminosity radio jet produces an expanding bubble from which an extended outflow emerges.